Why psychopaths tend to deny their disorder and what to do about it

 All this, of course, prevents the eradication of violence from society since its perpetrators often do not consider themselves abnormal and ill.
 They should always be reminded of this by referring to the theory of the violence inhibition mechanism and the pathological nature of their condition.
 One may recall the Wakefield criteria for disorder: a condition is a disorder if it leads to harm to oneself or others and is associated with the failure of some internal mechanism to perform a function for which it was biologically designed.
 And violence inhibitor dysfunction meets these criteria[4][5].

-Certainly, there will be those who will not undergo therapy to restore violence inhibitor function, even under social pressure.
-They must be monitored closely, and we must be prepared to apply therapeutic interventions to them as part of a defensive response to any attempted violent attack by them.
+Indeed, there will be those who will not undergo therapy to restore violence inhibitor function, even under social pressure.
+They must be monitored closely, and we must be prepared to apply therapeutic intervention as part of a defensive response to any attempted violent attack by them.
 Obviously, it is reasonable not to ask a person who is directly committing acts of violence about their willingness or unwillingness to undergo such therapy.

 ▶ Discuss the topic "Why psychopaths tend to deny their disorder and what to do about it"